tiantiy/BGL-for-Wind/README.md

-# Beta-Generalized Lindley (BGL) Distribution:
-# A Novel Probability Model for Wind Speed
+# Beta-Generalized Lindley Distribution: A Novel Probability Model for Wind Speed

 ## Introduction
 In this work, we introduce a novel four-parameter distribution for wind speed, which outperforms other reference distributions and is known as the beta-generalized